Why Do We Go Fishing?

-There are so many reasons why people enjoy fishing whether it be for recreational purposes, to compete against other anglers as a sport, or to simply get away from the stresses and strains of a busy lifestyle.
+There are so many benefits why people go fishing whether it be for recreational purposes, to compete against other anglers as a sport, or to simply get away from the stresses and strains of a busy lifestyle.

 Several benefits you gain from going fishing are, firstly there is the exercise you do in getting to and from your chosen fishing spot.
 While on the banking there is the higher levels of oxygenated air due to the surrounding environment of trees, shrubs and bankside vegetation.
 Even simply sitting outdoors where the air is pure, it is good for the heart and lungs and helps to oygenate the blood.